 They asked me if I'd had a good time, and I told them yes.
 I also told them I'd been invited back next Thursday.
 Mr. Schoeler wanted to make sure it was okay with them.

 I watched my mother and father smile at each other across the table.
 My mother said, "okay, as long as you get your homework done.”

 The next time there was only one other kid and me.
 The routine was the same, and I had just as good a time.

-By the third week it was only me going.
+By the third week, it was only me going.
 He came into the locker room to change with me that time.
 I hadn't seen many grown men naked except for my father.
-My dad would take a shower with my brothers and me when we were little, but that stopped as I started to hit puberty.
-Like every other twelve-year-old I was self-conscious about my body and wanted my privacy.
+My dad would shower with my brothers and me when we were little, but that stopped as I started to hit puberty.
+Like every other twelve-year-old, I was self-conscious about my body and wanted my privacy.
 Hair was starting to sprout in places never seen before.

 Mr. Schoeler didn't make a big deal about our changing together.
 He put his bathing suit on and asked if I was ready to go.

 We were riding some pretty big waves.
 I was a good swimmer, but he was much better.
-He took me out a little deeper so we could catch the bigger waves.
+He took me out a little deeper so we could catch the larger waves.